-Ophelia's Electric Soapbox pays homage to its building's unorthodox brothel-turned-peep-show-turned-restaurant history with sensual (yet somehow completely tasteful) artwork, crushed-velour ottomans and neon-tinged lighting - plus more salacious decor that's brought out later in the evening.
-The atmosphere of indulgence bodes well for the menu, an intensely flavorful selection that ranges from wild boar sausages to octopus and chorizo flatbread and bison burgers - plus dozens more sinfully good dishes with unpredictable ingredients.
+Ophelia's Electric Soapbox pays homage to its building's unorthodox brothel-turned-peep-show-turned-restaurant history with sensual (yet somehow completely tasteful) artwork, crushed-velour ottomans and neon-tinged lighting — along with more salacious decor that's brought out later in the evening.
+The atmosphere of indulgence bodes well for the menu, an intensely flavorful selection that ranges from wild boar sausages to octopus and chorizo flatbread and bison burgers — plus dozens more sinfully good dishes with unpredictable ingredients.

 3350 Brighton Blvd., #150